narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_04/lab_sheet_4.md

 catkin_make
 ```

-**6. Open the third terminal, install vs code:**
+9. Open the third terminal, install vs code:

 ```bash
 sudo snap install code --classic
 ```

-**7. To open the VS code editor from the command line just run**
+10. To open the VS code editor from the command line just run:

 ```bash
 code .
 ```

-**8. After opening the VS code editor, try to open your cloned repository folder by browsing it**
+11. After opening the VS code editor, try to open your cloned repository folder by browsing it

 Now try to work in VS code for your programming life is easy.